2011 IZOD IndyCar World Championship: Background

 The Las Vegas race was added to the schedule for the 2011 season, replacing the event at Homestead-Miami Speedway as the final race of the IndyCar season.
 The races at Homestead and the International Speedway Corporation tracks were removed from the schedule following the previous year's season.
 Las Vegas Motor Speedway was returning to the IndyCar schedule for the first time since 2000, and the event marked the first open-wheel race at the circuit since the Hurricane Relief 400 Champ Car event in 2005.
 The circuit since was reconfigured in 2006, which saw a greater degree of banking added to the circuit to encourage side-by-side racing.
 The race was scheduled for 200 laps around the 1.544 mi oval, totaling 308.800 mi.

-This was the final entry for Vítor Meira, Paul Tracy, Tomas Scheckter, Buddy Rice, and Davey Hamilton, and Dan Wheldon.
+As the final race of the 2011 season, this was also the final race for the Dallara IR-05 chassis, which would be replaced by an all-new design the following year.
+This situation, combined with the great deal of publicity and expectation surrounding the race, encouraged multiple teams to field additional entries for this race.
+The entry list featured a total of 34 drivers, five more than the previous event at Kentucky.
+It had the highest number of drivers entered for an American open-wheel racing event outside of the Indianapolis 500 since the 1993 Toyota Grand Prix of Monterey at Laguna Seca Raceway, the highest number of starters since the 1997 Indianapolis 500 that featured 35 drivers, and the highest outside of the Indy 500 since the 1983 Domino's Pizza 500 at Pocono Raceway.

+Among the 25 cars that contested the full season, Sebastián Saavedra returned to the No. 34 car for Conquest Racing after missing the Motegi and Kentucky races because of an sponsorship shortfall, and Townsend Bell remained in the No. 22 car for Dreyer & Reinbold, having become the fourth injury replacement for Justin Wilson at Kentucky.
+Dreyer & Reinbold fielded the No. 11 as its third car for veteran Davey Hamilton, as the last of his three-race deal along with Indianapolis and Texas, and Buddy Rice joined Panther Racing in a second No. 44 car for a two-race deal at Kentucky and Las Vegas, having also driven the car at Indianapolis.